But I Heard Drinking Was Good for My Health!

 - people under the age of 21.

 A daily rather than weekly amount is suggested.
-It’s healthier to drink a small amount daily than to binge (more than 4 drinks for men, more than 3 for women) on weekends or special occasions.
+It’s healthier to drink a small amount daily than to binge (5 or more drinks for men, 4 or more for women) on weekends or special occasions.

 Health benefits of moderate drinking